-J&K: National Conference leaders meet Farooq Abdullah and Omar Abdullah in Srinagar
+J&K: National Conference leaders meet Farooq, Omar Abdullah two months after their detention

 The Abdullahs have been under detention in Srinagar since the state lost its special constitutional status in August.
 Farooq Abdullah has been charged under the “public order” section of the Public Safety Act, which allows authorities to detain a person for six months without trial.

 The party’s Jammu provincial president Devender Rana, who led the delegation, told reporters after meeting the Abdullahs: “We are happy that they are both well and in high spirits, of course they are pained and anguished by the developments in the state.
 If the political process has to start, then mainstream leaders have to be released.”
+Rana said those political detenues who have no criminal record should be released.

+Rana said all former legislators of the National Conference belonging to the Jammu division met Omar Abdullah first and Farooq Abdullah later.
 Farooq Abdullah flashed a victory sign to camerapersons as he posed with the delegation.

+“So far as the National Conference is concerned, it has a legacy, it has a history, a chequered track record,” Rana said.
+“And the National Conference will continue to strive for the welfare of the people of Jammu and Kashmir.”

+“We had come to ask about their well-being,” senior National Conference leaders Akbar Lone and Hasnain Masoodi told NDTV after the meeting.
+“No politics was discussed.”
+However, the two leaders said the party will not take part in the Block Development Council elections, which will be held on October 24 – because “the entire leadership is in jail”.

 On Saturday, the Jammu and Kashmir administration had granted permission to the delegation to meet the former chief ministers.
 “The delegation led by provincial president Devender Singh Rana and comprising former party legislators will fly from Jammu tomorrow morning,” National Conference Spokesperson Madan Mantoo had said on Saturday.